eonu/eonu.github.io/topics/supervised-learning/linear-regression/notes.md

 - With highly-correlated features:

-  - $L_1$ regularization generally picks one over the others.
-However, often it is the case that one does not know which feature gets picked.
+  - $L_1$ regularization generally picks one and effectively discards the others by setting their weights to zero.
+However, it is often difficult to determine which feature was chosen.
-  - $L_2$ regularization shrinks multiple weights into one another, and sets the others to zero—effectively ignoring that feature.
+  - $L_2$ regularization shrinks the weights of highly-correlated features towards one another.

   Elastic net is a compromise between the two that attempts to shrink and do a **sparse selection** simultaneously.